jecaps/ToDo-List-API/README.md

 ## Development

-This project now includes full CRUD operations for both lists and todos.
-Future updates may include search functionality and more advanced features like due dates or priority levels for todo items.
+This project now includes full CRUD operations for both lists and todos, with advanced features including:

+- Priority levels: (HIGH, MEDIUM, LOW)
+- Due dates for todos
+- Flexible sorting options (by due date, priority or creation time)
+- Filtering capabilities (by due date and priority)
+- Error handling for invalid list references